nw-rs/flash-algo/README.md

-# RaspberryPi Pico RP2040 flash algorithm
+# NumWorks n0110 flash algorithm

-This is a flash algorithm for the RP2040 chip, used in the Raspberry Pi Pico board.
+This is a flash algorithm for the STM32F730V8T6 and Adesto AT25SF641 QSPI flash chip, used in the NumWorks n0110 calculator.
 It implements the CMSIS-Pack ABI, so it's compatible with any tools that use it, including probe-rs.

 ## Dependencies